hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 issue_discards = 1
 ```

-You may also need to add 'discard' option to the relevant partitions in `/etc/fstab` e.g.,:
+You may also need to add `discard` option to the relevant partitions in `/etc/fstab` e.g.,:

 ```
 /dev/VolGroup00/lvolroot /                xfs         defaults,discard         1   1